glasnt/talks/2018_10_AllThingsOpen.podium/slides.md

 ???
 INTENTIONALLY BLANK

-I've gone through just about a dozen programming languages
+I've gone through over a dozen programming languages

 And shown what could be described in each as a 'wat'